IBM/kar/README.md

 ./scripts/kar-enable-namespace.sh kar-apps
 ```

-Or to KAR-enable an existing namespace, such as the `default`namespace:
+Or to KAR-enable an existing namespace, for example the `default`namespace:
 ```shell
 ./scripts/kar-enable-namespace.sh default
 ```